Hunterian Society

-The Hunterian Society, founded in 1819 in honour of the Scottish surgeon John Hunter (1728–1793), is a medical society based at the Medical Society of London, London.
+The Hunterian Society, founded in February 1819 in honour of the Scottish surgeon John Hunter (1728–1793), is a medical society based at the Medical Society of London, London.

 Established by William Cooke, a general practitioner, and Thomas Armiger, a surgeon, who both practiced in the City of London and the East End of London, the Society has devoted its activities for over two hundred years towards the pursuit of medical knowledge and learning.
 Meetings are always held over dinner, which precedes the subject for debate.

 Between 1815 and 1828, Sir William Blizard (1743–1835), who was a former pupil of John Hunter, praised Hunter at the Royal College of Surgeons of England in three Hunterian Orations, and it is believed to be due to his influence that the new Society adopted the name 'Hunterian', rather than 'The London Medical and Physical Society', which was the name first proposed for it.

 Blizard became the Society's first President and had the aim of keeping it within the Hunterian tradition.
 In an oration of 1826, he said: "May the honoured name of Hunter ever have a magic influence on the minds of its members".

 The Society promotes an annual oration and awards an annual medal.